DeSantis signs GOP-drafted voting bill, legal fight begins - WTMJ

 TALLAHASSEE, Fla.
 (AP) — Florida Gov. Ron DeSantis signed a sweeping elections bill into law Thursday that he and other Republicans said would place guardrails against fraud, even as they acknowledged there were no serious signs of voting irregularities last November.
 Democrats and voter rights advocates said the partisan move will make it harder for some voters to cast ballots.

 The Republican governor signed the freshly passed legislation ahead of his impending announcement that he’ll run for reelection in the nation’s largest battleground state.
-He staged the signing on a live broadcast of Fox & Friends Thursday morning, flanked by a small group of GOP legislators in Palm Beach County.
-Other media organizations were shut out of the event.
+Aiming for a broad impact among Donald Trump’s party base, he staged the signing on a live broadcast of Fox & Friends Thursday morning, flanked by a small group of GOP legislators in Palm Beach County.
+Other media organizations were shut out.

 DeSantis said the new law puts Florida ahead of the curve in preventing any potential fraud.